openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 Responsible for deploying platform-specific Cloud Controller Manager as well as for handling a number of OpenShift's specific peculiarities (such as populating proxy settings for CCMs, sync credentials, and so on).

-The code from the [library-go](#library-go) using for decision-making about operator engagement.
+The code from the [library-go](#library-go) is used for decision-making about operator engagement.
-In case library-go's [IsCloudProviderExternal](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L154) function indicates that cloud provider is external and the operator encounters a platform which it is not aware of it will go into 'Degraded' state.
+In case library-go's [IsCloudProviderExternal](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L154) function indicates that the cloud provider is external and the operator encounters a platform which it is not aware of, it will go into 'Degraded' state.

 During the first phases of the "External" platform type enablement, this operator should be just disabled.
 This might be done with changes within the [library-go](#library-go) and further dependency updates or, better,